 - Scaling and capacity planning based on real usage data, handled by the same senior team that built the system

-Following Google's SRE principles, we set an error budget of 0.1% (99.9% availability) for production-critical systems.
-Google: SRE Book – Embracing Risk
+Following Google's SRE principles, an error budget of 0.1% applies – 99.9% availability for production-critical systems.
+Google: SRE Book – Embracing Risk That's not a marketing promise but an operating discipline: it defines how much downtime is permissible over a period, making availability measurable rather than merely asserted.

-In operation, your MVP grows into a platform
+In operation, the MVP grows into a platform

-A full-scale expansion to enterprise architecture – horizontal scaling with K3s, read replicas, a dedicated team – is explicitly not a fixed part of the engagement and not a "Phase 6".
-It's an optional next step that you decide on from within operations, based on real load data, if and when your growth justifies it.
-You only pay for expansion once you actually need it.
+A full-scale expansion to enterprise architecture – horizontal scaling with K3s, read replicas, a dedicated team – is explicitly not a fixed "Phase 6".
+It's an optional next step decided from within operations, based on real load data, if and when your growth justifies it.
+Which expansion stage makes sense, and when, is shown not by gut feel but by actual user behavior under load.

 Who is Step L for?

-Every project begins with the paid analysis (Step A), whose fee is credited toward the engagement.
+Every project begins with the analysis (Step A) as the first step.
 Depending on what already exists, clients come in at different points – but all four entry paths ultimately run through Step L:

 - Idea → entry at A, then the full path through to a sovereign launch

-- Prototype → entry at implementation & hardening (I), the typical core case
+- Prototype → entry at implementation & hardening, the typical core case

 - Platform (broken or insecure) → direct entry at I/L: this is where Step L applies most directly, often as a migration to EU-sovereign infrastructure followed by operations